rummik/content/files/en-us/web/api/notificationaction/index.md

 ---
 {{APIRef("Web Notifications")}}{{AvailableInWorkers}}{{securecontext_header}}

-The `NotificationAction` interface of the [Notifications API](/en-US/docs/Web/API/Notifications_API) is used to represent action buttons the user can click to interact with notifications.
+The `NotificationAction` dictionary defines the members that can be specified for the `actions` option of the second argument for the [`showNotification()`](/en-US/docs/Web/API/ServiceWorkerRegistration/showNotification) method and [`Notification()`](/en-US/docs/Web/API/Notification/Notification) constructor, representing actions the user can choose from to interact with notifications.

-These buttons' appearance and specific functionality vary across platforms but generally they provide a way to asynchronously show actions to the user in a notification.
+Browsers expose the specified actions to the user asynchronously, through the user interface that displays the actions may vary across platforms.

 ## Properties